This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Crop Rotation Strategies

-- Group plants by family for easier rotation management
+- Family selection – Group plants by botanical families for easier tracking

 Water Management Techniques